leafOfTree/vim-project/README.md

 ### Projects cache

-You can find and directly modify recorded projects in these files in `~/.vim/vim-project-config/`
+You can find and directly modify cached projects in these files in `~/.vim/vim-project-config/`

 - Projects added are saved to `project.add.vim`
 - Projects ignored to `project.ignore.vim`